chingha/chingha/README.md

 🌱 I’m currently learning DevOps and navigating my way in the cloud.

-I like to build things with Deep Learning/Machine Learning, SQL databases, React, JavaScript and modern frontend frameworks. 🤖
+I like to build things with Deep Learning/Machine Learning, databases, React, JavaScript and modern frontend frameworks. 🤖

 <!-- 🤔 I’m looking for help with EVERYTHING!   -->